MishaMartin/restaurant-rating-lab/README.md

 Store the new restaurant/rating in the dictionary

 Print all of the ratings in alphabetical order (including the new one, of course)

+##Further Study

+###Validate New Score
+Modify the script so that it validates the score users provide when they add a new restaurant and rating.
+The rating must be an integer between 1 and 5 (inclusive).
+If they enter something invalid, the script should prompt them again.

+###Give the User Choices
+Modify your script so that once it’s loaded the data from scores.txt, it gives users the choice of:

+Seeing all the ratings (in alphabetical order)

+Adding a new restaurant (and rating it)

+Quitting

+After performing the user’s chosen action, the script should prompt the user again for what they want to do and continue to do so until the user quits.

+###Update a Random Restaurant’s Rating
+Modify your script so it gives users another option: updating a (random) restaurant rating.
+If they choose this option:

+Choose a random restaurant from the list in the file.
+(Hint: the choice() function in the random module will be helpful here.)

+Tell the user the chosen restaurant and its rating.

+Ask the user what the new rating should be.

+Update the rating.

+As before, once the rating has been updated, again give the user the choice of seeing, adding, updating, or quitting.

+###Update a Chosen Restaurant’s Rating
+Modify your script to give users the option to update the rating of a restaurant they choose, rather than a random one.

+###To Restaurants and Beyond!
+Modify your script so that it displays a list of text files in current directory and allows the users to upload other files.
+Now we can keep the ratings for different types of restaurants.
+Allow the user to leave one list and open another.

+Hint: You may want to look up the following methods. os.listdir

+os.path.isfile

+sys.exit